 Assembly evaluation, manufacturing feasibility, scale testing.
 Where invention meets production.

 CrowdSmith exists because of inventors.
 The entire facility — the tools, the training, the AI Café — is designed to identify people with ideas and help them move those ideas toward reality.
-The pipeline works in three steps.
+The pipeline is called SmithWorks.

 CrowdSmith is a nonprofit that operates like a business.
-Three revenue streams fund the mission without depending on donations alone.
+Multiple revenue streams fund the mission without depending on donations alone.

 Tool Store

 Donated tools cleaned, priced, and sold at zero cost of goods.
-The retail floor generates revenue and foot traffic from Day One — before a single class enrolls.
+Revenue and foot traffic from Day One.
+The community’s front door.
+Revenue, not the thesis.

 “Most people who come through the door are looking for something specific.
 Some will come back.
 A few will invent something.
 The continuum exists for the few.
 The community exists for everyone.”